Best Cold Plunge Tubs 2026: $200 Inflatables to Ice Systems Tested

 - Ignoring chiller compatibility — Verify inlet/outlet sizes and fittings before purchasing a chiller

-- Underestimating water maintenance — Filtration and sanitation are essential for regular use
+- Underestimating water maintenance — Filtration and sanitation matter for regular use

 - Overlooking ergonomics — Check interior dimensions and seating for your height and mobility

-- Not considering footprint or delivery access — Ensure the tub fits your space and delivery/installation route
+- Not considering footprint or delivery access — Make sure the tub fits your space and can actually be delivered

 FAQ